Malkien/cliDocli/README.md

 }
 ```
 ### 6. The function check_compose
-This function check if inside the directory given there is a docker_compose if exist it load the function statement_up_down
+This function check if inside the directory given there is a docker_compose.
+If exist, it load the function statement_up_down

 ```shell
 {